Key takeaways:

 RFID door entry systems

 Fobs are small electronic devices with a built-in microchip.
 Users scan their fob at an RFID reader or press a button on the fob to open the door.
 Fob access is used across industries at all types of entryways.
 For businesses, commercial key fob door entry systems facilitate access for employees, who must carry their fob to and from the office.
 Apartment buildings also use fob systems, both outside and within the building.
-Residents can use fobs to enter the front door as well as areas like mailrooms, gyms, and other amenity spaces.
+Residents can use fobs to enter the front door and areas like mailrooms, gyms, and other amenity spaces.

 Key cards either use RFID, Wiegand, or magstripe technology.
 RFID key cards contain a built-in microchip.
 Users tap their key card on the card reader at the entrance to gain access.